felipe123tadeu/felipe123tadeu/README.md

 ### Hi there 👋

-**felipe123tadeu/felipe123tadeu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...